Pot For Money Tree(Pachira Aquatica): Pot Size, Type Of Pot & More!

 You need to repot the plant during the growing season as that is when the plant grows the most, and the chances of damage or stress are less compared to the winter season.

 It is advised not to repot during winter as the plant can get shocked quickly due to the low temperatures.
-So, you should avoid repotting in winter unless extremely important.
+So, you should avoid repotting in winter unless it is extremely important.

 Final words